Sodalitium Christianae Vitae: Society of Apostolic Life of Pontifical Right

 In 2002 the Immaculate Heart of Mary community was established in Guayaquil, Ecuador.
-On 7 April, Cardinal Juan Luis Cipriani ordained Jose Antonio Eguren a bishop, and appointed him Auxiliary Bishop of Lima until July 2006.
-In an Audience at Castelgandolfo in 2002 Pope John Paul II gave Figari a letter of encouragement and praise.
+On 16 February 2002, Pope John Paul II appointed José Antonio Eguren, a Sodalite, an auxiliary bishop of Lima; he received his episcopal consecration on 7 April.

-Accepting the invitation of the then Archbishop of Denver, Charles Chaput, OFM, to administer the Saint Malo's Retreat Center, the Sodalitium founded a community in Colorado, USA in 2003.
+Accepting the invitation of the Archbishop of Denver, Charles Chaput, to administer the Saint Malo's Retreat Center, the Sodalitium founded a community in the US state of Colorado in 2003.

-In 2004 the Sodalitium was invited to Buenos Aires, Argentina, by Cardinal Jorge Mario Bergoglio, SJ, the archbishop of Buenos Aires and later Pope Francis.
-The following year the Our Lady of Chiquinquirá community in Bogotá, Colombia was founded; as well as the Our Lady of the Angels community in San José, Costa Rica.
+The Sodalitium was also present in Buenos Aires, Argentina, in Bogotá, Colombia, and in San José, Costa Rica.

-In 2006 Kay Martin Schmalhausen Panizo was named bishop of Ayaviri.
-Months later Archbishop Jose Antonio Eguren was appointed Archbishop of Piura.
-To accompany the pastoral bishops the Sodalitium founded communities in Piura and Ayaviri the following year.
-The Third Ordinary General Assembly of the Sodalitium of Christian Life was held in December 2006, in which the founder of the Sodalitium was again chosen as superior general.

 In Santiago, Chile a second Sodalit community was established in 2007, under the name of Mother of the Apostles.
 In 2009 the Our Lady of the Lake Formation Center was founded in the town of Nemi, near Rome, and was conceived as a home for Sodalits who would study in Roman universities.
 After the Fifth General Conference of Latin American and Caribbean Bishops in Aparecida, Brazil which was held in 2007, the Sodalitium founded in 2010 the St. Mary of the New Evangelization community in this Marian sanctuary in Brazil.

-In December 2010 Fernando Figari resigned and an Extraordinary General Assembly was convened for the election of his successor.
-This concluded the phase in which the community was governed by its founder.